rarible/protocol/docs/ethereum/sdk/ethereum-sdk.md

 [Rarible Protocol Ethereum SDK](https://github.com/rarible/protocol-ethereum-sdk) enables applications to easily interact with Rarible protocol.

-Take a look at the [sample application on React](https://github.com/rarible/ethereum-example).
+Take a look at the [sample application on React](https://github.com/rarible/ethereum-example) for quick start.

 ## Installation